 It might seem obvious, but long, beautiful hair starts with a healthy scalp.
-On average, hair grows about half an inch a month.
-But by nourishing your scalp and preventing breakage you can help jump start the process.
-Things like eating healthy fats, popping vitamins and massaging your scalp can make hair grow a bit faster.
+Hair grows an average of about a half-inch per month.
+But by nourishing your scalp and preventing breakage, you can help jump-start the process and keep your hair healthier.
+Things like eating healthy fats, popping vitamins, and massaging your scalp may make hair grow a bit faster.

 Castor Oil for Hair Growth